2021 Game Challenge Rules

 Dates, Deadlines and Entry.

-Eligible individuals and teams may enter at http://www.massdigi.org/gamechallenge (the “Game Challenge Website”) [no later than February 12, 2014 at 5:00pm ET].
-No entries or submissions after February 12, 2014 at 5:00pm ET.
+Eligible individuals and teams may register and enter at https://www.massdigi.org/gamechallenge (the “Game Challenge Website”) no later than January 17, 2020 at 8:00pm ET.
 At the time of registration, entrants will be required to accurately and truthfully provide all mandatory registration information specified on the Game Challenge Website for participation, and indicate agreement to these rules.

 Each Team Representative will be responsible for providing his or her Team Name, List of Team Members (with defined role – i.e. artist, producer, etc.), Competing Level (High School, College, or Indie), Competing Category (Entertainment Game or Serious Game), a Game Description of up to 150-words, as well as a description of the Game Technology.
-Team Representatives must provide MassDiGI with all of the above information prior to February 12, 2014 at 5:00pm ET via the Game Challenge Website.
+Team Representatives must provide MassDiGI with all of the above information prior to the Game Challenge Website.

 MassDiGI reserves the right to close registration at any time and to limit the number of entrants.